Pioneer Series Archive

-Join us for a brand new series that showcases members of our very own USC Electrical Engineering Faculty!
-These talks will not only offer a technical presentation from faculty, but more importantly will feature an oral history interview.
+The MHI-sponsored Pioneer Series showcases members of our very own USC Electrical Engineering Faculty!
+These talks not only offer a technical presentation from faculty, but more importantly, will feature an oral history interview.
 These series of interviews will capture the inspiring journeys and stories of the many individuals who have helped shape and develop our department.
-We kick off this series with a technical talk and interview with Fred H. Cole Professor of Engineering, Robert Scholtz, PhD!

 Robert A. Scholtz, PhD

 Friday, May 2, 2014 – EEB 132 – 11:30 a.m.